thongnguyens/thongnguyens/README.md

 ## 📜 License Statement

-Released under the MIT License.
-Please refer to the LICENSE file (if included), or add one as needed.
+**License:** Released under the MIT License.
+See the `LICENSE` file for details or add one if missing.

-> “The MIT License is widely known for being concise and permissive, giving users the freedom to use, modify, and distribute the software under minimal restrictions.
-The only requirement is to include the original copyright and license notice in all copies or significant portions of the software.“

 ---